-Defra has provided on-line guidance on delivering BNG off-site.
-You are advised to familiarise yourself with the options and processes involved before submitting your planning application.
+Defra has provided on-line guidance on delivering BNG offsite.
+You are advised to familiarise yourself with the options and processes involved before submitting your planning application if this is a route you are expecting to follow.

-Off-site habitat creation and enhancement refers to all land outside of the red-edge boundary, regardless of ownership.
-Off-site delivery may be on land in the applicant's ownership.
+Offsite habitat creation and enhancement refers to all land outside of the rededge boundary, regardless of ownership.
+Offsite delivery may be on land in the applicant's ownership including that within the "blue edge".
 It may also be on land in the ownership of a third party and on land where the biodiversity units have already been created by the landowner and the subsequent habitat credits have been made available for sale at a cost (known as habitat banking).